 Taika Watiti’s take on Thor is widely considered one of the best Marvel movies ever made and a necessary reinvention of the Thor character.

 It’s hard to disagree.
 Few filmmakers have embraced the sheer weirdness of Thor as Watiti did, and he openly embraced the farcical nature of the character that previous filmmakers pushed away from.

 Watiti also managed to tap into Chris Hemsworth’s natural comedic talents, changing the character of Thor from a serious warrior type to a bizarre and pompous alien who’s completely out of his depth.

-Bold, stylish, and well thought out, Black Panther’s a top-five Marvel movie if ever there was one.
-Its greatest strengths are its cast which probably ranks amongst the strongest in the MCU as a whole, and the exacting eye of director Ryan Coogler.
+Bold, stylish, and well thought out, Black Panther is a top-five Marvel movie if ever there was one.
+Its greatest strengths are its cast, which probably ranks amongst the strongest in the MCU as a whole and the exacting eye of director Ryan Coogler.

 The promise of almost every other Marvel movie paid off here.
-Iron Man completed the journey his character’s been on since the begining (just seven years after they did that in Iron Man 3), we finally got the Avengers to assemble, and Cap picked up Mjolnir.
+Iron Man completed the journey his character’s been on since the beginning (just seven years after they did that in Iron Man 3).
+We finally got the Avengers to assemble, and Cap picked up Mjolnir.

 I’ll be honest if I’m feeling down; I put the scene of Steve Rogers batting Thanos around like a ping-pong ball to cheer myself up.
 What a scene!